 Masters of the Sea: Expert Swimmers

 Marine iguanas are exceptional swimmers, equipped with specialised toe membranes that enhance their aquatic prowess.
+They can dive as deep as 25 metres and are able to stay up to 60 minutes underwater.
 Experts suggest that these remarkable reptiles share a common ancestor with their land-dwelling counterparts, an evolutionary adaptation that allows them to navigate the ocean with ease.
 However, when on land, they tend to exhibit a somewhat clumsy demeanour.

 The Mating Rituals of Marine Iguanas